 🍢 4.
 Sekuwa – Nepali BBQ Skewers

-• Cultural background: Traditionally prepared during festivals and gatherings, especially in eastern Nepal.
-Sekuwa is often enjoyed with raksi (local alcohol) and music.
+Cultural background: Traditionally prepared during festivals and gatherings, especially in eastern Nepal.
+Sekuwa is often enjoyed with raksi (local alcohol) and music, making it a symbol of celebration and community.

-• Native details: Popular in regions like Dharan, Sunsari, and Kathmandu’s old neighborhoods like Kirtipur.
+Native details: Popular in regions like Dharan, Sunsari, and Kathmandu’s old neighborhoods like Kirtipur.
 The marinade includes mustard oil, cumin, coriander, garlic, and chili.
+The smoky aroma from the wood fire enhances the flavor of the tender, juicy meat.

 10 Must-Try Nepali Foods (with Culture & Origins), Grilled sekuwa meat skewers served on a wooden platter